MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-http-pipeline.md

 ## HTTP pipeline flow

-HTTPs requests are made through an HTTP **pipeline**.
+HTTP requests are made through an HTTP **pipeline**.
 The pipeline describes the sequence of steps executed for each HTTP request-response round trip.

-The pipeline is specifically composed of a transport along with any number of policies:
+The pipeline is composed of a transport along with any number of policies:

 - The **transport** sends the request to the service and receives the response.
 - Each **policy** performs a specific action within the pipeline.